-The option will be structured as a two-stage option, whereby the Company can earn an initial 80% interest (the "First Option"), followed by the remaining 20% interest (the "Second Option"), subject to certain royalty conditions.
-The aggregate acquisition cost of the First Option for all three property groups will be USD \$2,887,500 payable in cash and 4,050,000 common shares in the capital of Latin Metals issued to the vendors, over a period of 6 years.
+The option is structured as a two-stage option, whereby the Company can earn an initial 80% interest (the "First Option"), followed by the remaining 20% interest (the "Second Option"), subject to certain royalty conditions.
+The aggregate acquisition cost of the First Option for all three property groups will be USD \$2,573,500 payable in cash and 14,344,000 common shares in the capital of Latin Metals issued to the vendors, over a period of 6 years.